dannestulla/Meus-Primeiros-Projetos/README.md

 # My Android Studio Projects

+#### Here's a list of all my projects, the level of complexity is represented by the number of stars.
-#### All my projects going from the complex to the simplest ones, represented by a star.
-The topics learned in each project are displayed next to it's name.
-To do them I used Android Studio, used Java at the begining and afterwards migrated to Kotlin
+Next to each project's name are the topics learned.
+I used Android Studio to develop them.
+Java was used at the beginning but then I migrated to Kotlin.

-## Last projects
+## Lastest projects

 - [**MyRecipes**](https://github.com/Dannestulla/AndroidStudioProjects/tree/main/MinhasReceitas) (MVVM) ⭐⭐⭐</br>
 _**In Development** Searches recipes from multiple cuisines and shows a video how to make it.
 You can also order it from a nerby restaurant_